kuroji-fusky/pacopanda-drawing-stats/README.md

     - `eslint` - Shared ESLint config
     - `tsconfig` - Shared TypeScript config
 - `scripts` - Script(s) for reinstalling packages
-- `puppeteer` - For scraping data, previously used Python with BeautifulSoup
+  - `puppeteer` - For scraping data using Puppeteer, previously used Python with BeautifulSoup

 ## Setup and Installation